Skip to content

 Why NNN Properties Are Ideal for 1031 Exchanges

 NNN (triple net) properties are among the most popular replacement assets in 1031 exchanges, and for good reason.
 When you're under a 180-day clock, you need a property type that is straightforward to evaluate and close quickly.
+You can compare current cap rates by submarket to gauge whether an asking price leaves room for your target return.

 Abundant Inventory